roshnik1/KroDash/README.md

 ## Technologies

 - **Backend:** Flask for web development and SQLAlchemy for ORM.
-- **Frontend:** HTML, CSS, and JavaScript for a dynamic user interface.
+- **Frontend:** HTML, CSS, and JavaScript for a dynamic user interface; Bootstrap for responsive design and styling.
 - **Deployment:** Hosted on Heroku with data stored in Azure PostgreSQL.

 ## Installation